gohugoio/hugo/content/en/functions/fmt/_common/fmt-layout.md

 ---
-# Do not remove front matter.
+_comment: Do not remove front matter.
 ---

 The documentation for Go's [fmt] package describes the structure and content of the format string.